Projects running like clockwork — the dream of every project manager.

 - Roadblocks identified during any of the project phases, and

-Given the element of surprise, projects and requests titled “ad hoc” are not scheduled in advance.
-Instead, they crop up, make a mess, and it is up to you to dampen down the fire.
+Given the element of surprise, projects and requests titled “ad hoc” are not scheduled in advance, and you usually have to tackle them in parallel with your ongoing projects.
+They crop up, make a mess, and it’s up to you to dampen down the fire.

-Worse, they often vary in scope and size.
-Ad hoc projects can be small requests, such as writing a quick email, or bigger projects, such as company event organization.
+Worse, they often vary in scope and size — from small ones, such as writing a quick email, to bigger projects, such as company event organization.

 Why is it important to track ad hoc projects and requests?